By Pradeep Pandey · Co-Founder · 22 min read · Updated

 Audit your SmartLinx usage.
 Log into SmartLinx and identify which features are actively used versus installed but dormant.
 If T&A integration, labor analytics, and compliance automation are all actively used and working, staying on SmartLinx is probably the right decision.
 If fewer than three major features are used regularly, the platform is oversized.

 Calculate your total SmartLinx cost including IT.
 Add SmartLinx licensing, implementation amortized over the contract term, and the estimated IT time spent on SmartLinx configuration maintenance per month.
-The real cost of SmartLinx for a small hospital frequently exceeds the sticker price by 30-50%.
+The real cost of SmartLinx for a small hospital frequently runs well beyond the sticker price.

 Identify the gap driving the switch.
 Is it implementation cost that already happened, ongoing IT dependency, per-user pricing growth, or features that do not map to your workflows?
 Different gaps point to different alternatives.

-Request a demo of SimpleScheduleAI with your specific use case.
+See how SimpleScheduleAI handles your specific use case.
 Describe your current SmartLinx setup, what you use it for, and what is not working.
 Ask how SimpleScheduleAI handles the same requirements.
-Contact via simplescheduleai.com.
+See how it works →

 If T&A integration is non-negotiable, evaluate whether QGenda or a newer SmartLinx alternative addresses both the scheduling and T&A requirements.
 Do not move to a tool that eliminates T&A integration without a clear plan for how payroll reconciliation will work in the new setup.